contensis/contensis.github.io/http-src/accessing/linked-content.md

 ```

 ## Resolved entries
 Entries can be resolved automatically to a maximum depth of 10 using the linkDepth parameter in any retrieval operation.
-Being able to resolve entries in a single HTTP call can potentially have major benefits to the render performance of your webpage or application, requiring much less network requests, but can also be detrimental if the linkDepth is too deep or there are many link fields.
+Being able to resolve entries in a single HTTP call can significantly improve the render performance of your webpage or application.
+Whilst fewer network requests can be beneficial, it can also be detrimental if the linkDepth is too deep, or if there are many link fields.

 ### Resolution rules
-When a linkDepth is provided to an entry retrieval operation to resolve linked content, then the following rules apply:
+When a linkDepth is provided to an entry retrieval operation, then the following rules apply:

 - If a language **is** specified, then the specific language variation will be returned
 - If a language **is** specified but the specific language variation does not exist, then `null` will be returned or will not be included in the array